focus-editor/focus/LOG.md

 ===========================

 - Implement config options
-    - Report errors on wrong configs (write the usage code first)
+    + Report errors on wrong configs (write the usage code first)
     - maximize_on_start
     - open_on_biggest_monitor
-    - Have an error log
-        - Display an error list in a corner
-        - Have a maximum number of errors to store / show
+    - Colors
+    - Detect conflicting keys in the same context in the same config

+- Config files:
+    - When parsing project dirs, replace path separators with /
+    - Hot-load user config file and apply the changes immediately (how do we handle the project dir changes?)
+    - Have a command to edit global config or project config (it will open the corresponding file)
-        - Have a use log file so the user can go there and see the error they clicked
+    - Every time a config file changes, the configs need to be reloaded and re-merged (and the changes need to be applied)
-    - Have a theme file (create a default one if doesn't exist)
+    - When an editor is closed using Ctrl+W, use session_notify_closed_editor to remove the buffer backup (if unmodified) (or maybe when it hasn't been edited or opened in this session?)
+    - Be able to ignore individual files

 - Refresh buffers from disk
     + Make it work
     + Remove crlf on load every time
     + Even if a file is reported as changed, calculate hash and compare after removing crlf before proceeding
     + Test a crlf file changed externally
-    - Test different scenarios, like
-        - pulling changes
-        - stashing changes
-        - applying a stash
-        - deleting project dir
-        - deleting a dir containing a non-project file
+    - Refresh buffers from disk when opening, switching and saving (not just mark as deleted)
+        - When saving, if a buffer has changed its state, don't save

 - Then: Sticky viewport
     - When editing with multiple cursors it makes sense to adjust the glue point even for the current buffer